ricxi/final_build/README.md

 - Tyler Hayward
 - Richard Xiong

+## Additions since Beta
+A list of changes since the beta build
+- Added Tutorial Level
+- Added enemy spawners
+- Added Key and Gate/Lock
+- Added more enemy types
+- Added feature where the player can collide into projectile to increase its speed and power
+- Added a super dash feature (player's dash speed increases after dashing for an extended period of time)

 ## Licenses
 - Ship, animations for ship, energy waves, teleport, dash explosion
     - https://pixel-carvel.itch.io/player-spaceship